zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2021/school_day_spring_semester.md

 it was difficult to start.
 To my pleasant surprise, this afternoon Yang Bai apologized to me through wechat message.
 I immediately accepted her expression.
 So our relationship resumes.

+# Massive testing
+2021/6/7

+When I woke up this morning, I heard that negative Covid test result became necessary for passengers leaving Shenzhen airport.
+If this measure continued to the end of this month, it will definitely influence my plan.
+I had not enough time to worry before Mr. Huang told us in class that the massive testing for staffs and students in the university town would take place tomorrow.
+I thought the testing was not beneficial for students.
+But Mr. Huang claimed that it was compulsory for students until you quit the education.